Some history of the Bell and Candlestick on Ann Street at Birmingham in Warwickshire

 of guard, with the swivel, was found in his possession, which corresponded exactly with the other part of the chain.
 A short time before the robbery the two prisoners

-entered the Exhibition public house, in Tennant Street, and had glass of ale each, and they were also seen drinking together at the Bell and Candlestick public house, in
+entered the Exhibition public house, in Tennant Street, and had glass of ale each, and they were also seen drinking together at the Bell and Candlestick public-house,

 prisoners were the men who attacked him.
 He recognised them by their voices and appearances; but on cross-examination he admitted had not seen their faces before